brson/rust-training/slides.md

 # The Rust elevator pitch

-Rust is a systems programming language that runs blazingly fast, prevents all crashes, and eliminates race conditions.
+Rust is a systems programming language that runs blazingly fast, prevents almost all crashes, and eliminates race conditions.

 **Design principles**

 - *Memory safety* - Rust programs don't segfault.
 It's impossible to even create pointers that point to invalid memory.
 - *Zero-cost abstractions* - Runtime costs are clear, often free (after optimization), and map efficiently to the machine architecture.
 - *Practicality* - Rust is designed through an iterative process that involves actually building large-scale, parallel applications.

 # Sidestepping the high/low-level spectrum